-Our objectives delineated below are designed to address pivotal foundational inquiries aimed at propelling the capacities for measurement, modeling, and testing required to advance innovative methodologies for enhancing holistic well-being.
-These inquiries encompass the following key questions: How can we effectively gauge and identify individuals at the highest risk of experiencing a deterioration in health following a stress-inducing event (i.e., identify individuals “fragile dynamic resilience”)?
-What factors underlie the varying dynamic resilience, with some individuals maintaining fragile dynamic resilience and others are not, particularly considering instances where individuals who exhibit similar frailty levels as per static measurements exhibit disparate dynamic resilience responses to stressors?
+Our Objectives below will provide the foundation for enhancing the capacity for measurement, modeling, and testing critical for innovative methodologies to enhance holistic well-being.
+We will address the following key questions: How can we effectively gauge and identify individuals at the highest risk of experiencing health deterioration following a stress-inducing event?
+That is, can we identify individuals with "fragile dynamic resilience"?
+What factors underlie the variability of dynamic resilience, where some individuals maintain fragile dynamic resilience, and some do not?
+In particular, what underlies instances where individuals exhibit frailty levels by static measurements disparate from dynamic resilience responses?